tonyxieuoft/YearFourBioinformatics/README.md

 # Preparing query files for BLAST.

 To prepare query files for BLAST, a folder of sequences mirroring the structure of directories outputted after pulling exons from NCBI must be provided.
 If the user blasts directly after pulling exons, the output folder of pulled exons will be used to compile the query files for BLAST.

+### Automatic assignment of reference species to sub-taxa

-To ensure query sequences are as similar to the subject genome as possible, the user can select the option for the program to automatically assign available reference query sequences to blast against subject genomes only within the sub-branch of the taxa they are most similar to.
+To ensure query sequences are as similar to the subject genome as possible yet altogether cover the entire taxa, the user can select the option for the program to automatically assign available reference query sequences to blast against subject genomes only within a sub-branch of the taxa they are most similar to.
 How the program does this given an overarching taxon to blast and reference species within that taxon is as follows:
 1) Select an arbitary reference species S1 and assign it to the overarching taxon.
 2) Select a different reference species S2 and assign it to the largest taxon *T* within its lineage such that *T* is not in the lineage of another already-selected reference species.
 3) Repeat step 3 for species S3, S4 ... until all reference species have been assigned a taxon.